qtile/qtile/docs/manual/install/ubuntu.rst

 Installing on Ubuntu
 ====================

+A Python 3 version of qtile is currently available as a deb_ for Debian sid, and can be installed from the ``python3-qtile`` package.

-There are no packages for currently released versions of qtile.
+There are no upstream Ubuntu packages for currently released versions of qtile.
 However, on wily and above (and debian unstable), the dependencies are available via:

 .. code-block:: bash